ajaymehul/stelligent-u/00-dev-environment/README.md

 Which AWS environment variable cannot be set in order to run the `aws sts get-session-token` command?

+> Tried reading the documentation and testing out setting different environment variables.
+Couldn't find the answer to this question.

 ##### Option 2: Using AWS Vault to automatically handle your temporary tokens